/

 STEP 1: ELEVATION IS KEY

 Radio waves are absorbed by furniture and bodies.
-Place the router as high as possible—ideally an upstairs window sill or top of a bookshelf.
+Place the router as high as possible, ideally on an upstairs windowsill or on top of a bookshelf.

 STEP 2: TRIANGULATE THE MAST

-Use an app like 'CellMapper' or 'OpenSignal' to locate your provider's nearest mast.
-Position the router on the side of the house facing that mast.
+Use an app like CellMapper or OpenSignal, then cross-check with Ofcom's postcode coverage tools.
+Position the router on the side of the house facing the best likely serving mast.

 STEP 3: SIGNAL ISOLATION

 Electronics emit noise.
-Keep the router at least 1 metre away from TVs, microwaves, and baby monitors to prevent interference.
+Keep the router at least 1 metre away from TVs, microwaves, and baby monitors to reduce interference.

 STEP 4: THE WIRED BACKHAUL